smartworkz-kyriacos/smartworkz-site/README.md

   `./deploy.sh "write a commit message here to describe the changes you made"`

+Changes should be live shortly at `https://<USERNAME>.github.io` (a hard refresh might be necessary).
+Future edits will only require this single line invoking the deploy script.

+Push changes to the site project repository as well by using the `git add .`, `git commit -m "a commit message"`, and `git push origin master` commands in order.
+It is important to keep this repository up to date with local changes because these are the files from which the website repository is generated (they also contain any draft posts/pages).
+Should something happen to the files on your local computer, you will be able to `git pull` or `git clone` them again to recover them.

 Changes will be live shortly at your  `https://<USERNAME>.github.io` with any changes everytime you deploy your GitHub Pages

+## Hugo and Forestry Integration

 [![Netlify Status](https://api.netlify.com/api/v1/badges/6eac4cea-1da3-46fd-9213-24c3114d204e/deploy-status)](https://app.netlify.com/sites/boring-heisenberg-e4c346/deploys)